 Sometimes, your team members who don’t yet understand automation worry that your new workflow will replace them.

 It’s important to educate them about workflow automation and how it can help them complete their tasks.
 They can look forward to shorter meetings and automated notifications and reminders.
-The purpose of workflow automation isn’t to replace team members, but to replace the grunt work and the menial tasks that hold them back from the valued work that they really need to do.
+The purpose of workflow automation in property management companies isn’t to replace team members, but to replace the grunt work and the menial tasks that hold them back from the valued work that they really need to do.

 Change management is a big part of workflow automation.
 Some jobs will shift and so will tasks and eventually, it will become intuitive.
 A lot of explaining will need to happen, but if you can get your team members attached to the outcome, you’ll have success getting them on board.